kontainapp/km-releases/GettingStarted.md

 Kontain VM model dynamically adjusts to application requirements - e.g, automatically grow/shrink as application need more / less memory, or automatic vCPU add or remove as application manipulates thread pools.

 Kontain does not require changes to the application source code in order to run the app as a unikernel.
-Any program can be converted to unkernel and run in a dedicated VM.
+Any program can be converted to unikernel and run in a dedicated VM.
 If application issues fork/exec call, it is supported by spawning additional KM process to manage dedicated VMs.

 * A payload is run as a unikernel - i.e. directly on virtual hardware,